 6. How do you decide who is appropriate for the Educational Services (ES) Program?

 In order to guarantee a high quality of service, the ES Program maintains a small number of students in each class.
 Students in the ES Program are selected through a separate application process at the time of admission to Saint Ursula Academy.
 Our ES Program Coordinator, Ms. Geri Walsh, along with the admissions committee, reviews each application for admission to the ES Program.
 Program requirements are listed on this website

 7. How do I study for the High School Placement Test?

-The best preparation for the High School Placement Test is to continue to do well your current classes at school.
+The best preparation for the High School Placement Test is to continue to do well in your current classes at school.
 Keep up with your homework and study for all tests, even if you think you know the material.
-You can find specific study tactics and techniques for the High School Placement Test at www.testpreview.com
+You can find specific study tactics and techniques for the High School Placement Test at www.testpreview.com.

 8. What is the tuition at SUA?